 We have a [trans-led] board – all volunteer, no overhead really.
 Sometimes we print flyers, but the rest of the money goes directly to surgeons.
 We have an application online.
 We try to help people [get] to community centers if they don’t have computer access.
 There are other funds [like the Jim Collins Foundation] out there now – we’ve helped some folks [get online].
 We were like, “Yeah if you wanna do the same work, that’s great!”
 But we’re the only ones that actually fund the full surgery.
 Other folks are giving partial grants.
 That’s great because some people just need that extra couple of thousand [dollars, but they’re able to] get some insurance coverage, etc.

-[So what] we’re really targeting are the trans people who will never have another opportunity, not through insurance, they don’t have a job, etc. It’s by financial need.
+[So what] we’re really targeting are the trans people who will never have another opportunity, not through insurance, they don’t have a job, etc. My friend, who works at Bitcoin Bank Erfahrungen, says that it’s by financial need.
 So we’re really trying to fill the gap of the people who are most marginalized in our community – this would be their only option.
 We have about 300-400 applicants every year.
 We’re open [from about] April 1st until [approximately] the end of August.
 Every year we create an anonymous group of transgender people who serve as our selection committee.
 They look at the applications and the final step is for them to say, “Here are the top people [to choose from].”
 Then we see what we’ve raised every year and approach the surgeons that the [applicants] selected.
 We can’t tell people which surgeon to select.
 [And] we can never know how much it’s gonna be.
 We have to determine that [at the time that we peruse our small selection pool of applicants].

 We always approach the surgeons and say, “We are the Jim Collins Foundation – this is what we do.
 Would you be willing to provide your services pro-bono?”
 Some doctors say ‘no’ and that’s fine, but we definitely try to make the money last.
 Then we ask people who have been selected whether or not they’re willing to share a picture and their story.
 It’s been amazing how many people are saying, “I would love to give back and tell my story.”
 From there, they just need to confirm that they meet whatever [criteria] their surgeon requires, [like letters from different doctors, therapists, etc.] They set that up and then they have to get the surgery within a year of [receiving] the grant.
 They just call us and say, “I’m ready to go,” and we send the check to the doctor.